thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-column-basics.md

 assigned the type `MEASURE`.
 Columns with `VARCHAR`, `BOOL`, or date/time data types are assigned the type `ATTRIBUTE`.

 Usually the default setting for column type works fine.
-But occasionally you'll need to change a `MEASURE` to an `ATTRIBUTE`.
+But occasionally, you must change a `MEASURE` to an `ATTRIBUTE`.
 Examples of numeric values for which mathematical operations are not meaningful include:

 - ID numbers